Nationals vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .571 with a double, three home runs, seven walks and four RBI.
+- Soler brings a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .400 with a double, three home runs, seven walks and four RBI.

 Soler Recent Games